Last Updated on August 8th, 2019

 The only likely exception to this rule occurs when an acne scar interferes with some function, such as some scars around the eyes.
 Most insurance companies will also pay for treatment of scars caused by acne conglobata, but not for scars caused by acne keloidalis nuchae.
 In any case, as the patient’s bill of rights states5, you have the right to access an easily understandable summary of your coverage and benefits.

 Active acne treatment, that is, treating pimples, blackheads, and whiteheads, is also very expensive in the United States, but more health insurance policies will pay for it.
 If you had acne before you got your health insurance and you did not disclose the condition on your application, however, the insurance company may deny payments or even cancel your coverage.
 Health insurance you get through the new federally funded health insurance risk pools, however, covers pre-existing conditions.

 Doctors understandably get upset when they are criticized online.
-If you make statements that are critical of your doctor, harm your doctor’s business, and you can’t back up, you may find yourself defending a suit for slander.
+If you make statements that are critical of your doctor6, harm your doctor’s business, and you can’t back up, you may find yourself defending a suit for defamation.

 Different states have different rules about posting information about doctors.
 A new law in Texas, for example, makes it a crime to post comments about a Texas doctor anonymously.
 Laws in some states require the doctor to take any legal action for slander in just one year in New York, but you could be sued by your doctor as long as 15 years after the fact in Ohio.